scientific-python/upload-nightly-action/README.md

 as recommended in [SPEC4 — Using and Creating Nightly Wheels][].

-In a GitHub Actions workflow (`.github/workflows/*.yaml`), use the following snippet on a Linux or macOS runner to upload built wheels to the
+In a GitHub Actions workflow (`.github/workflows/*.yaml`), use the following snippet on a Linux, macOS, or x86 Windows runner to upload built wheels to the channel:
-channel:

 ```yml
 jobs: